Gililk48/kmerlib/README.md

 # kmerlib

-This repository contains a simple script for extracting unique k-mers from FASTA or FASTQ files using `seqkit`.
+This repository contains scripts for extracting unique k-mers from FASTA or FASTQ files and locating them within reads using `seqkit`.

 ## Requirements